 About eight months ago, I was awakened in the middle of the night by a former client who had moved to a new employer.
 “Don,” he said, “our AD has been encrypted by ransomware.
 They’ve deleted all our backups and encrypted our domain controllers.
 What should we do?”

-Unfortunately, this wasn’t the first (or the last) call like this we’d received.
-As experts running AD 24×7 for global companies, we’ve seen our share of instances of Active Directory falling over, and we’ve been called on many times to get them back.
-But we’ve always had access to a backup.
+Unfortunately, this wasn‘t the first (or the last) call like this we’d received as Active Directory ransomware attacks have skyrocketed in recent year.
+As experts running AD 24×7 for global companies, we’ve seen our share of instances of Active Directory falling over, and we‘ve been called on many times to get them back.
+But we’ve always had access to an AD backup.
 We’ve been able to get on the network and work on domain controllers to bring them back to a working state.
 Ransomware has changed the rules of the game.

 The Rules Are Different